California Wildfire Traps Campers in National Forest

 The wildfire burning near Shaver Lake exploded to 56 square miles, jumped a river and compromised the only road into the Mammoth Pool Campground, national forest spokesman Dan Tune said.
 At least 2,000 structures were threatened in the area about 290 miles north of Los Angeles, where temperatures in the city's San Fernando Valley reached 117 degrees.

-The Sierra National Forest tweeted late Saturday night that 53 people were rescued from the Mammoth Pool boat launch and will be evaluated for injuries.
+The Fresno Fire Department tweeted late Saturday night that 63 people were rescued from the campground by military helicopters and that two of them were severely injured, 10 were moderately injured and 51 others had minor or no injuries.

 The Sacramento Bee reported that agencies were coordinating an aircraft rescue for crews to come and safely evacuate them.